Vuxiii/bachelorCompiler/README.md

 * Fischer Uldall Juhl
 * FUJ
 * JUF

+So far I think I will go with JuhlLang with extension $\rightarrow$ `.jl`

+---

+# Configuring the Compiler

+This section will try to explain how to add functionality to the compiler / language.
+This section is also a reference for myself to limit the amount of time wasted trying to remember every little detail.
+The goal is to be able to look up anything that is remotely difficult or complicated.

+---

 ## Adding another Token to the Lexer/Parser
 This section will explain how one can add another token/node to the language.